The Majorana Hopping and Constraints in the Anti-de Sitter Spacetime: Tachyonic condition

-If the neutrinos are tachyons \cite{Chodos2023}, we see that the index $\nu=\frac{1}{2}$ dominates the modified Bessel function due to negligible mass of neutrinos.
-As one can see from Figure 2, before the wavefunction diminishes to the boundary, it has a higher chance to be seen at constant slice $z_d$.
+If the neutrinos are tachyons \cite{Chodos2023}, which means the mass is negligible.
+The modified Bessel function would become $K_{\pm\frac{1}{2}}(\kappa z)$.
+The wavefunction $z^2 K_{\nu}(\kappa z)$ then be shown in Figure 2.
+Before the wavefunction diminishes to the boundary, it has a maximal chance to be seen at constant slice $z_d$.
 The particles here are fermions, therefore they are more likely to clump in a $z=z_d$ slice, that is, a $2+1- D$ spacetime.
-There arises a phenomenon: In AdS spacetime, we have found a special shell that all 3 types of neutrinos inhabit.
+There arises a phenomenon: In AdS spacetime, we have found a special shell that tachyonic neutrinos inhabit.
 In other words, we find a "Flatland" for neutrinos, since the shell is a $2+1-D$ flat spacetime.
 It is important to find a flat frame embedded in the curved spacetime.
 Thus, in curved AdS background, there may exist a flat shell, and in this shell, one could discuss the propagation with no curvature effects.